muruganmscit/cricket-scoring-app/server/README.md

    - only the current innings total score
    - Target if this is the second innings
 5. Add 3 char nickname to every team. - Done
-6. Add a column in total scorecard to set the current innings flag.
+6. Add a column in total scorecard to set the current innings flag. -> Done

 Issues: